martymcguire/node-utils/request/README.md

 * `'headers'` - http headers, defaults to {}
 * `'body'` - entity body for POST and PUT requests
 * `'client'` - existing http client object (when undefined a new one will be created and assigned to this property so you can keep around a reference to it if you would like use keep-alive on later request)
-* '`followRedirect` - follow HTTP 3xx responses as redirects. defaults to true.
+* `'followRedirect'` - follow HTTP 3xx responses as redirects. defaults to true.
-* '`requestBodyStream` - Stream to read request body chunks from.
+* `'requestBodyStream'` - Stream to read request body chunks from.
-* '`responseBodyStream` - Stream to write body chunks to.
+* `'responseBodyStream'` - Stream to write body chunks to.
 When set this option will be passed as the last argument to the callback instead of the entire body.
+* `'timeout'` - Set a timeout (in ms) for this request.
+If the server does not respond within the specified timeout, an error is passed to the callback.

 The callback argument gets 3 arguments.
 The first is an error when applicable (usually from the http.Client option not the http.ClientRequest object).
 The second in an http.ClientResponse object.
 The third is the response body buffer.